XiaohuaZhangLLNL/VinaLC/README.md

 ....
 ```

-iv) The pdbqt files for receptors and ligands are prepared from their pdb file by mgltools
+### 2.4 The pdbqt files for receptors and ligands are prepared from their pdb file by mgltools
 (http://mgltools.scripps.edu/)
 Two python scripts in MGLTools-1.5.6rc2/MGLToolsPckgs/AutoDockTools/Utilities24/ are used